-Specifies the values of a result column.
+Can be any expression of the type that is described in "Expressions" on page 96.
 Each column-name in the expression must unambiguously identify a column of R.

 column-name or AS column-name

 Names or renames the result column.
 The name must not be qualified and does not have to be unique.